Checkout Optimization

 In sum, checkout page optimization is directly linked to your customer retention efforts; if you want to foster repeat purchasing behavior, you need to give them a positive checkout experience.

-Now that we’ve discussed the benefits of checkout optimization, lets take a look at the steps and tactics you can try to reduce cart abandonment and improve conversions.
+Now that we’ve discussed the benefits of checkout optimization, let’s take a look at the steps and tactics you can use to reduce cart abandonment and improve conversions.

-Mobile devices are no longer just a place to browse for products, they’re increasingly a tool to make purchases.
+Mobile devices are no longer just a place to browse for products; they’re a tool to make purchases.
 If you want to gain a share of this lucrative market, you need to make sure that your entire website offers a great user experience on mobile.

 Optimizing your online store for mobile shopping has other benefits, too.
 Since 2019 Google has used mobile-first indexing, meaning that it’s the mobile version of your site that determines search rankings.
 By ensuring a seamless mobile shopping experience, your SEO will see a boost.